Skip to Main Content

 Crawl Space Insulation: Virginia’s Ultimate Guide

-What Can Damage Your Insulation?
+What Damages Your Insulation?

-Removing this insulation is the only way to get rid of the problem.
+It’s also a great home for rodents and pests.
+Removing this insulation and replacing it with better insulation is the only way to solve the problem.

-Insulating a Crawl Space
+How to Properly Insulate a Crawl Space

 Today we know a lot more about crawl spaces and understand that any organic material can be damaged if the crawl space isn’t properly sealed.
+Encapsulation involves insulating the crawl space walls and sealing the floor from outside air and water.

-Wall insulation board installed without sealing the floor will provide little benefit as conditioned air will escape through the untreated dirt floor
+Wall insulation board installed without sealing the floor will provide little benefit as conditioned air will escape through the untreated dirt floor.
 Each home is unique, and never has this been truer than in Virginia.

 When considering crawl space insulation, a plan should be designed to best meet the needs of the specific crawl space.
+Still, here are the general steps for crawl space insulation:

 1. Clean & Remove Old Insulation

 Before work can begin, it’s best to clean the crawl space of old building materials and trash.
 Existing damaged insulation should be bagged and removed.
+Make sure to call a professional for this job, as fiberglass insulation can cause injury without the proper equipment and protection.

 2. Install Drainage